jainvinti/javascript/basics.md

 ## constants
+'''
-'''const keyword is used for constants const name = 'vinti';
+const keyword is used for constants const name = 'vinti';
-console.log(name);'''
+console.log(name);
+'''